How to organize events - European Unity League

 Prices excl.
 VAT.
 We will be registered for VAT soon.
 No VAT will be charged for businesses with a valid EU VAT ID.

-Your contributions help finance the National Championship in your country.
+Fees help operate the Unity League system and support the National Championship in your country.

 You may also participate for free by running all events with type Regular.